Office hours: Mon-Fri 8:00 AM to 4:30 PM.

 More information about antibodies and testing:

 The best time to have this test performed is 2-6 weeks after any symptoms that suggest a patient has had COVID 19.
 Or, 2-3 weeks after exposure to a known case of COVID 19.
-These are the people I think should be tested first.

 If you are interested in having the antibody test performed, please call the office.
 If you have ACTIVE COVID 19 symptoms, we need to discuss how you should be tested BEFORE you come to the office, so as to keep the office a safe environment for as many patients as possible.